Schwarzbaer/friction_zero/README.md

   * Check which gate has been passed this frame
   * Race rules accounting
   * Timekeeping
+* Timing bug: Physics should happen after rendering, camera adjustments before it.
+Currently the most visible effect is that last frame's contact points are shown.
 * Sound
   * Repulsor activity
   * Background music